jmdobry/reheat/guide/1-intro.md

 Reheat is an ORM for [RethinkDB](http://rethinkdb.com), built for the [Node.js](http://nodejs.org) platform.

+#### Benefits of using reheat:
+- Less code to write
+- Less code to test
+- Less code to maintain
+- Less code that can break
+- Improved sense of well-being

+#### Features:
+- Connection pool
+- Easy Model lifecycle setup/access (`beforeUpdate()`, `afterDestroy()`, etc.)
+- Robust and flexible Schema definition for your Models
+- Automatic validation based on Schema
+- Convert `req.query` to ReQL query (great for your app's API).
+- Query builder (it's just ReQL, easy!)
+- Connection and Schema can each be used on their own

+#### Roadmap:
+- Relationships
+- Migrations
+- You tell me!

 #### Quick, what is RethinkDB?

 From the RethinkDB website: